 Even at the time, I knew the anti-aging creams I spread across a forehead free of creases was unnecessary.
 Still, I liked to pamper myself.
 I liked to play with new hair styles, trying out cute braids or twisting my nearly waist length locks into elaborate up do’s.
 Whenever I wonder, for a moment, what I did with all the spare time I had before kids, I think back to those little rituals.

-This year, one of my resolutions was to take time for myself.
-I've tried, unsuccessfully, to make this a resolution every year since my son was a baby.
-He's nearly eight now.
+Next year, one of my resolutions is to take time for myself.
+I’ve tried, unsuccessfully, to make this a resolution every year since my son was a baby.
+He’s nearly eight now.

 “My thumb hurts.”

 I sighed and tried to find the peaceful place I had occupied moments before.
 “I’ll come check on you in a couple minutes.”

 I closed the door and put on my robe, still convinced I might be able to use the rejuvenating serum collecting dust next to the bathroom sink before they’d call for me again.

 “My lip still hurts.”

 I tightened the belt on my robe and walked into their room where I kissed lips and thumbs and sternly informed them they were supposed to be asleep.
 I left their room and decided to turn on the kettle to make myself a cup of herbal tea, one of the “magical blends” a local tea shop mixes each day.
 I thought happily of the peppermint, licorice root and chamomile.